hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 We use Calcite's `SqlValidator` and `SqlToRelConverter` with custom extensions for validation and conversion respectively.

-### 3.3 Simplification
+### 3.3 Rewrite

 The initial `RelNode` may contain subqueries that are difficult to deal with.
-Generally, every subquery (correlated or not) could be replaced with a sequence of join and aggregate operations [[4]].
-We use Apache Calcite built-in classes to do this does this (`SubQueryRemoveRule`, `SqlToRelConverter.decorrelate`).
+Generally, every subquery (correlated or not) could be replaced with a sequence of join and aggregate operators [[4]].
+We use Apache Calcite built-in classes to eliminate subqueries (`SubQueryRemoveRule`, `SqlToRelConverter.decorrelate`).

-After the subqueries are eliminated, some unused fields may remain in the plan.
+After the subqueries are eliminated, unused fields may remain in the plan.
 We use `SqlToRelConverter.trimUnusedFields` method to find and remove the unused fields, thus making the plan more efficient.

 The result of this stage is the optimized operator tree (`RelNode`) without subqueries and unused fields.